Uyghur Human Rights Policy Act

-The Uyghur Human Rights Policy Act of 2020 (S. 3744) is a United States federal law that requires various federal U.S. government bodies to report on human rights abuses by the Chinese Communist Party (CCP) and the Chinese government against Uyghurs in Xinjiang, China, including internment in the Xinjiang re-education camps.
+The Uyghur Human Rights Policy Act of 2020 (S. 3744) is a United States federal law that requires various United States government bodies to report on human rights abuses by the Chinese Communist Party (CCP) and the Chinese government against Uyghurs in Xinjiang, China, including the Xinjiang internment camps.

 On September 11, 2019, a version of the bill—the Uyghur Human Rights Policy Act of 2019—was passed in the United States Senate by unanimous consent.
-On December 3, 2019, a stronger version of the bill—the UIGHUR Act—was passed by the U.S. House of Representatives by a vote of 407–1.
+On December 3, 2019, a stronger version of the bill—the UIGHUR Act—was passed by the United States House of Representatives by a vote of 407–1.

 On May 14, 2020, the Senate introduced and approved what would be the current 2020 bill.
-On May 27, 2020, the House passed the amended bill by a vote of 413–1, sending it to President Donald Trump for approval.
+On May 27, 2020, the House passed the amended bill by a vote of 413–1, sending it to then-President Donald Trump for approval.
 The bill was signed by Trump into law on June 17, 2020.

+Background

+In 2014 the Chinese government introduced the Strike Hard Campaign Against Violent Terrorism in reaction to several terrorist attacks with responsibility claimed by Uyghur separatist groups and exile groups.
+Beginning in 2017, under Xinjiang CCP Secretary Chen Quanguo, the government incarcerated over an estimated one million Uyghurs without legal process in internment camps officially described as "vocational education and training centers".
+China began to wind down the camps in 2019.
+According to Amnesty International, detainees have been increasingly transferred to the formal penal system.
+In addition to mass detention, government policies have included forced labor and factory work, suppression of Uyghur religious practices, political indoctrination, forced sterilization, forced contraception, and forced abortion.

 Legislative history

-On September 11, 2019, a version of the bill—S. 178, the Uyghur Human Rights Policy Act of 2019—passed in the U.S. Senate by unanimous consent.
+On September 11, 2019, a version of the bill—S. 178, the Uyghur Human Rights Policy Act of 2019—passed in the US Senate by unanimous consent.

-On December 3, 2019, a stronger, amended version of the bill—the Uighur Intervention and Global Humanitarian Unified Response Act (or UIGHUR Act)—was passed by the U.S. House of Representatives by a vote of 407 to 1.
+On December 3, 2019, a stronger, amended version of the bill—the Uighur Intervention and Global Humanitarian Unified Response Act (or UIGHUR Act)—was passed by the US House of Representatives by a vote of 407 to 1.
 The sole "no" vote was cast by Thomas Massie, Republican of Kentucky.

-On the afternoon of May 14, 2020, a new version of the bill—S. 3744, the Uyghur Human Rights Policy Act of 2020—passed in the United States Senate by unanimous consent.
-The House approved the bill by a vote of 413–1 on May 27, 2020.
-The following month, on June 17, President Donald Trump signed the bill into law.
+On the afternoon of May 14, 2020, a new version of the bill—S. 3744, the Uyghur Human Rights Policy Act of 2020—passed in the US Senate by unanimous consent.
+The US House of Representatives approved the bill by a vote of 413–1 on May 27, 2020.
+The following month, on June 17, then-President Donald Trump signed the bill into law.
+The National Defense Authorization Act for Fiscal Year 2025 extended the act's expiration date from 2025 to 2030.